jspinoza3/2azerons/README.txt

 - --- --- --- Any nested class for which the property "LP_buttons" (note this is distinct from "LP_button") is defined will be interpretted to represent the behaviour you wish to define for a set of buttons that can be pressed in various combinations to produce different actions.
 In this case LP_buttons should be an array of strings matching valid button/key names or scancodes as enumerated in the ahk keylist:  https://www.autohotkey.com/docs/KeyList.htm
 - --- --- --- The detailed structure of a chording group definition is in the section "defining behaviour of a chording group" below
 - --- 3.  an include statement that references longpressify.ahk
 - --- ---longpressify.ahk contains code that will interpret the behaviour definitions you make LP_modes and bring them to life.
-It will define two functions- LP_activate and LP_deactive- which you can use to control on-the-fly which remapping modes are active.
-The script longpressify.ahk will also define many other classes, functions, and variables, all prefixed with "LP_", many of which are not explained here as you will probably never need to reference them in your code.
+It will perform a deep instantiation of LP_modes and store it in LP_modes.LP_instance.
+It will define a class LP_. with two important methods for the end-programmer to use- LP_.activate and LP_.deactivate- which you can use to control on-the-fly which remapping modes are active.
+The script longpressify.ahk may also define many other classes, functions, methods, and variables, all either members of the LP_ class or named with prefix "LP_", many of which are not explained here as you will probably never need to reference them in your code.
 - --- --- "LP_" is a reservered prefix.
 All the identifiers in longpressify.ahk are prefixed by "LP_".
 You will also need to use this prefix in specific locations in your code when necessary in order to communicate with longpressify.ahk, as detailed in later sections below.
 - --- 4.
 One or more calls to LP_activate is necessary to specify what mode you wish to be active in the beginning.
 This function is defined in longpressify.ahk, hence this call(s) comes after the include statement.
 The function takes one input, as string, which is the name of a nested class in LP_modes, representing the mode you wish to activate.
 - --- 5.
 Miscellaneous hotkey definitions.
 Here you put hotkeys used for mode control and whatever other custom hotkey definitions you want which are not well suited to being defined inside of a mode.
 For example, you may choose to define a simple hotkey for terminating the script.
 - --- --- Control which modes are active with calls to LP_.activate and LP_.deactivate, passing one input- a string - the name of a nested class in LP_modes, representing the mode you wish to activate or deactivate.
 - --- --- multiple modes can be active at the same time.
 This feature has only been tested in the context of mutually exlusive modes.
 If two modes modify one or more of the same buttons, I make no garantee as to the practicality of attempting to activate one without deactivating the other first.
 However, there is a mechanism in place that will automatically handle the situation where a mode is activated which modifies a button that is already held down.
 In this case, the mode will be activated on all other buttons but not apply to the held down button until it is released.
 The same waiting principle is applied to deactivation of held down buttons as well.
 - The order of code parts 1-2 above is not important, but part 3-5 are expected to go in order after 1-2.
 - also note that no instantiation of classes is required inside of 2azerons.ahk.
 It is the name, location, and content of your class definitions that allows them to be properly interpretted as button behaviour paradigms.
-Instantiation will be performed by longpressify.ahk, but the details of that will be covered later.
+Instantiation will be performed by longpressify.ahk.
+Adding some properties to the instances, including the following, which you may find useful in coding complex behaviour:
+- --- LP_eventProcessor.repeatPhaseRepeats
+- --- LP_eventProcessor.longPhaseRepeats
+- --- LP_eventProcessor.shortPhaseRepeats
+- the above are properties of the behaviour paradigm which are automatically updated to reflect how many repeat down events occur during each of the three phases of the button press.
+See \customization\hello_world.ahk for example of how these can be used.
+See \customization\stateMachines.svg for an understanding of when these counters are updated and reset
+- note that the counters I just mentioned are properties of LP_eventProcessor.
+Each paradigm instance will be given a reference to it's own eventProcessor.
+It is the inner workings of the state machine that realizes the paradigm and is discussed in a previous section.
+Don't make any modifications to the eventProcessor properties to avoid unexpected results.
+A bit more about the eventProcessor can be seen in \blueprints\ if you are interested.
+- All paradigm instances are given the property LP_containingClassInstance, which is the instance of the mode within which the paradigm is defined.

 ===================defining behaviour of a stand-alone button==================